dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 * A field officer discovers a stranded animal during a patrol.
 * In both cases, the field officer carries a mobile device with ODK Collect and the latest "Turtle Stranding" form.
-* The field officer fills in the form while attending to the stranded animal.
+* The field officer fills in the form while attending to the stranded animal, or a DBCA staff member fills the form while not on site.
+The location can be captured with either a GPS point (Start Geopoint), or an offline capable map for off-site entry.
-* All freshly dead turtles (D1 and D2) should be frozen and sent to Perth (Erina Young) for a necropsy.
+* All freshly dead turtles (D1 and D2) should be frozen and sent to Perth for a necropsy.

 The form should be self-explanatory.
 Some fields default to the "not assessed / NA" option, however effort should be untertaken to determine the correct option.